pulumi/pulumi-hugo/themes/default/content/what-is/what-are-circleci-secrets.md

 ---
 title: What are CircleCI secrets?
 meta_desc: |
-     Learn more about what CircleCI Secrets are and how to use them.
+     Learn more about secrets management within CircleCI.

 type: what-is
 page_title: "What are CircleCI secrets?"